-- String constant concatenation "a" "b" becoming "ab" (as in C) is replaced by the "+" operator in Modelica. - Modelica uses the same comment syntax as C++ and Java (i.e., "//" signals the start of a line comment and "/ /" is a multi-line comment); comments may contain any Unicode character.
-Modelica also has structured comments in the form of annotations and string comments. - Description strings (= production "string_comment" in the grammar) and strings in annotations (= STRING with production annotation in the grammar) may contain any member of the Unicode character set.
+- Whitespace and comments can be used between separate lexical units and/or symbols, and also separates them.
+Whitespace and comments cannot be used inside other lexical units, except for STRING and Q-IDENT where they are treated as part of the STRING or Q-IDENT lexical unit. - String constant concatenation "a" "b" becoming "ab" (as in C) is replaced by the "+" operator in Modelica. - Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and /\ .... \/ is a multi-line comment); comments may contain any Unicode character.
+Modelica also has structured comments in the form of annotations and string comments. - Description strings (= production "string\comment" in the grammar) and strings in annotations (= STRING with production annotation in the grammar) may contain any member of the Unicode character set.
 All other strings have to contain only the sub-set of Unicode characters identical with the 7-bit US-ASCII character set.
 [As a consequence, operators like ">" or "<", and external functions only operate on ASCII strings and not on Unicode-strings.
 Within a description string the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.] - Boldface denotes keywords of the Modelica language.
 Keywords are reserved words and may not be used as identifiers.